geoscixyz/em/content/case_histories/do27do18tkc/index.rst

 **Abstract**

-DO-27 and DO-18 kimberlites, often called the Tli Kwi Cho (TKC) kimberlites, have been used as a testbed for airborne geophysical methods applied to kimberlite exploration.
+DO-27 and DO-18 kimberlites, often known as the Tli Kwi Cho (TKC) deposit, have been used as a testbed for airborne geophysical methods applied to kimberlite exploration.
 This case history attempts to characterize the DO-27/DO-18 kimberlite pipes based on four physical properties: density, susceptibility, conductivity and chargeability.
-These physical properties derived from 3D inversions are used to build a petrophysical model of the diamondiferous deposit.
+Physical properties derived from 3D inversions are used to build a petrophysical model of the deposit.
+At least four rocks types are identified and imaged at depth, which are compared to drilling results for validation.
+This study promotes the use of multiple geophysical methods for efficient diamond exploration programs.

-The results presented are based upon the collaborative work of the UBC-GIF members that were published in a three-part series about TKC:
+The work presented is based upon the collaborative efforts of the UBC-GIF members.
+It summaries the results that were published in a three-part series on TKC:

 - `Inversion of airborne geophysics over the DO-27/DO-18 kimberlites - Part 1: Potential fields <https://gif.eos.ubc.ca/sites/default/files/sdevriese/files/int-2016-0142_1.pdf>`_ by Devriese, Davis and Oldenburg :cite:`DevrieseTKC2017`.